What Happens To Property In A Colorado Divorce?

 The court has the power to divide marital property as it deems fit.
 During this determination, the court does not consider marital misconduct but only divides property in proportion to what the court seems is just.

 Given the factors above, one should work with their lawyer to ensure they have first secured all their desired separate property.
-When it comes to the marital property, one should look to hire a lawyer who is experienced in protecting their clients’ property rights.
+When it comes to marital property, one should look to hire a lawyer who is experienced in protecting their clients’ property rights.

 A strong counsel will help accurately calculate contributions to the marriage regardless of whether one earned greater or lesser income than their spouse.

 Divorces are a tough stage in life.
 It is best to ensure your property rights are protected.
 If you are considering divorce and need assistance in protecting your assets, you need an attorney with experience in the division of property in Colorado.
-Contact the Law Offices of Kelli J Malcolm at 720-261-7287 for a free 30-minute phone consultation.
+Contact the Law Offices of Kelli J Malcolm at 720-261-7287 for a 30-minute phone consultation.